sempernow/k8s-vanilla-ha/README.md

 ## HA Load Balancer | [HAProxy](http://docs.haproxy.org/) | [Keepalived](https://keepalived.org/)

->HAProxy and Keepalived are based on [Virtual Router Redundancy Protocol (VRRP)](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol) that allows all load-balancer nodes to share one virtual IP address (VIP).
+>HAProxy and Keepalived utilize [Virtual Router Redundancy Protocol (VRRP)](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol) to implement a virtual Gateway Router having an IP address of VIP, and all the control nodes as its clients, load balancing requests to them.
 Connectivity to the VIP is maintained as long as one or more of its nodes are functioning.
 Our cluster is built with two such nodes that also function as the cluster's control nodes.

 ### LB Architecture